prabusw/howto/README.md

 1.Ability to work in command line and edit files with console text editors like nano, vi etc.
 2.Timeshift backup of your system on an external drive or on a partition different from /.
-3.Linux LiveCD or USB boot image in it.
+3.Linux Mint LiveCD or USB boot image.
 4.Backup of all your data folder, home folder etc on an external drive.

 Tested with Linux Mint20.0, which was upgraded earlier from 19.3 and the original installation was 19.2.